-Angle closure glaucoma is type of glaucoma that occur due to closure of the angle between the cornea and the iris.
+Angle closure glaucoma is type of glaucoma that occurs due to closure of the angle between the cornea and the iris.
 Aqueous humor is secreted behind the iris and flows anteriorly in front of the lens and iris to the angle where it is drained outside the eye through trabecular meshwork to canals of schlemm and then through veins to outside the eye.

-For some reasons the angle is closed and the aqueous can not be drained outside the eye, so the secretion of aqueous humor is more than the drainage and the intra-ocular pressure will increase dramatically.
+For some reasons this angle is closed and the aqueous can not be drained outside the eye, so the secretion of aqueous humor is more than the drainage and the intra-ocular pressure will increase dramatically.

 Closed angle glaucoma is considered as medical emergency because it is acute and painful and it can cause rapid and severe damage to cornea, iris, lens and optic nerve.
 Sometimes the angle closure glaucoma is silent and comes in chronic form.

-Symptoms in chronic form will be the same as primary open angle glaucoma but the difference in both can be seen during your ocular examination when your doctor notices that your angle is closed.To be able to see the angle, your doctor will use special lens called gonioscope to view the angle.
+Symptoms in chronic form will be the same as primary open angle glaucoma but the difference in both can be evaluated during your ocular examination when your doctor notices that your angle is closed.To be able to see the angle, your doctor will use special lens called gonioscope to view the angle.

 Sometimes the attacks can be intermittent and it occurs in patients with narrow but not occluded angle.
 Those patients are usually with hyperopia in which the length of the eye is shorter than normal and its structures are crowded with narrow angle.

 The space between the iris and cornea is small and any cause that can further makes this space smaller can lead to closed angle and high intraocular pressure (I.O.P) but when this cause or stimulus is ended or terminated ,I.O.P will returns to normal.